rust-unofficial/too-many-lists/src/second-iter.md

 So what does `fn foo<'a>(&'a A) -> &'a B` *mean*?
 In practical terms, all it means is that the input must live at least as long as the output.
 So if you keep the output around for a long time, this will expand the region that the input must be valid for.
-Once you stop using the output, the compiler will know its ok for the input to become invalid too.
+Once you stop using the output, the compiler will know it's ok for the input to become invalid too.

 With this system set up, Rust can ensure nothing is used after free, and nothing